-LAFD provides fire protection and emergency services for the Port.
+The Los Angeles Fire Department (LAFD) provides fire protection and emergency services for the Port.
 Fire protection capabilities are based on the distance from the emergency to the nearest fire station and the number of simultaneous emergency or fire-related calls.
 In the port area, which includes the Port's coastal zone boundary, LAFD facilities include land-based fire stations and fireboat companies.
 Battalion 6 is responsible for all of San Pedro and its waterfronts, Terminal Island and all of the surrounding water, Wilmington, Harbor City, and Harbor Gateway.
 There are 10 fire stations within these geographical areas, with fire boats, hazardous material squads, paramedic and rescue vehicles, three-truck companies, and urban search and rescue team, and a foam tender apparatus.
+There are 11 fire stations within these geographical areas, with fire boats, a hazardous material task force, paramedic and rescue vehicles, truck companies, engine companies, an urban search and rescue task force, and a foam tender apparatus.

-More information on the Port of Los Angeles fire protection and emergency response service can be found in Port of Los Angeles Master Plan Update 3.10.4.
+More information on the Port of Los Angeles fire protection and emergency response service can be found in Port of Los Angeles Master Plan Update.

 Los Angeles World Airports (LAWA).
-Airport expansion resulted in the establishment of fire stations at the Los Angeles International (LAX) and Van Nuys airports in 1956 (both of which are managed by LAWA).
+Airport expansion resulted in the establishment of fire stations at the Los Angeles International (LAX) and Van Nuys (VNY) airports in 1956 (both of which are managed by LAWA).
 As with the harbor operations, special equipment, tactics and training were instituted to prevent, suppress and contain fires and to rescue potential victims.
 Today both the port and airports have on-site fire fighting operations and special equipment designed for the unique needs of those facilities, and maintain separate emergency plans that detail fire prevention and response.